 A: Cunnilingus and fellatio (oral sex) both fall under first-degree criminal sexual conduct.
 They require no separate proof of any intrusion.

 THE FORENSIC INTERVIEW

 In order for you to get charged with criminal sexual conduct in the first degree with a child under the age of 13, the child must disclose some type of penetration during a forensic interview at a Child Advocacy Center (i.e. Care House, Kids Talk, etc.).

 If the child does not disclose anything at the Child Advocacy Center, then the state cannot proceed with charging you.

-A defense to first degree criminal sexual conduct does exist.
+A defense to 1st degree criminal sexual conduct does exist.
 There are several legal arguments that can be made in order to combat this charge in court.

-Building a defense for a first degree criminal sexual conduct charge takes skill and years of experience with sex crime cases.
+Building a defense for a 1st degree criminal sexual conduct charge takes skill and years of experience with sex crime cases.